wilhelm-lenz/blog-my-life-in-white-and-green/README.md

 # Blog - My Life In White And Green

-This project was developed as part of a Full-Stack Developer Bootcamp and was expanded by my own initiatives beyond the original assignment.
+As part of a Full-Stack Developer Bootcamp, I embarked on this project, which quickly evolved into a personal passion.
+It exceeded the original assignment, driven by my initiative to explore new realms in web development.

-The project is based on the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS) - currently, however, without MongoDB (i.e., without database integration).
+Technical Foundation: This project is underpinned by the MERN stack - MongoDB, ExpressJS, ReactJS, and NodeJS.
+Currently, it functions without MongoDB, implying no database integration yet.

-The aim of the project was to deepen my understanding of backend development, particularly working with Express.js and uploading files to the server using the npm package Multer.
-Additionally, it focused on enhancing the connection between backend and frontend.
+Developmental Goals: My primary focus was to deepen my skills in backend development, with a special emphasis on mastering Express.js and file upload management using Multer.
+Additionally, the project was an opportunity to reinforce the synergy between backend and frontend operations.

-This blog has become a passion project of mine, and I plan to populate it with real data later on.
-Currently, it only contains test data, and there is still much to be done.
+As it stands, "My Life In White And Green" blog is in its nascent stage, containing only test data.
+I have ambitious plans to fill it with real, engaging content.

-Note!!!
+Please Note:
-Currently, the blog is not responsive and is optimized for desktop only.
+The blog is presently non-responsive and tailored for desktop usage.
-The project is not yet live and needs to be cloned to be viewed.
-Clone here -> [GitHub Repo](https://github.com/wilhelm-lenz/blog-my-life-in-white-and-green).
+It's not live yet.
+To access the project, you need to clone it from -> [GitHub Repo](https://github.com/wilhelm-lenz/blog-my-life-in-white-and-green).

 ## Table of Contents